BryanSCD/mercedesme-login-tests/README.md

 1. Clone the repository.
 2. Npm install
-3. Create a config file.
+3. Create a config file in the main folder.
 Example (part from ashishtank project):

 ````javascript
       config: {